Distington Community School

 - Training provided by Andrew Whitehouse related to Autism, Mental health issues and specific strategies for whole classes.

-- Training provided by Jenny Morgan related to dyslexia support strategies and interventions
+- Training provided by dyslexia assessor related to dyslexia support strategies and interventions

 - Selected staff members are qualified mental health first aiders.